- In 2015, unconventional gas currently accounted for approximately 40 per cent of Eastern Australian gas production.

-On 14 December 2012, the Standing Council on Energy and Resources - now the COAG Energy Council - comprising Australia’s Energy and Resources Ministers announced the beginning of the consultation phase of the Draft National Harmonised Regulatory Framework (the Framework) for natural gas from coal seams.
-The completed Framework was endorsed by the Council on 31 May 2013.
+At the 31 May 2013 the Standing Council on Energy and Resources - now the COAG Energy Council - comprising Australia’s Energy and Resources Ministers endorsed the National Harmonised Regulatory Framework for Natural Gas from Coal Seams.

-The work program was selected to address issues of community concern regarding the following core areas:
+The work programme was selected to address issues of community concern regarding the following core areas:

 - well integrity and aquifer protection